 Value(s) while Dragging Mouse Description Value Enter Create a circle with the given diameter .
 Equivalent to: Value L .
-Value , Value Enter Create an ellipse with width and height.
+Create an alling a with width and height Value , Value Enter Create an ellipse with width and height.
 Equivalent to: Value W Value H .
-Value X Value Y Create an ellipse with width X and use the current height Create an ellipse with height Y and use the current height
+Value X Value Y Create an ellipse with width X and use the current height value Create an ellipse with height Y and use the current height